Day 01:Arrive at Kathmandu airport.

 Day 02:Katmandu-Lukla-Phakding: 35 min flight; 4 hours trek

 Transfer to Airport and fly to Lukla 2,800m by small twin otter 35 mins.
 Start trekking passing some of the beautiful Sherpa villages aside from the Dudhkosi River until Phakding 2,652m is reached.

 Day 03:Phakding-Namche Bazaar 3440m.
 5 hours trek

-The trail follows the Dudhkoshi River passing the villages and crossing few Hilary's Suspension Bridge then the trail further climbs from here to Namche Bazaar.
+The trail follows the Dudhkoshi River passing the villages and crossing a few Hilary's Suspension Bridges then the trail further climbs from here to Namche Bazaar.

 Day 04:Rest Day

 A day is spent here hiking around to acclimatize.
 Namche Bazaar is the main center in the Khumbu region and has shops, restaurants, a bakery, a hotel with hot showers, and electric power.

 Day 05:Namche Bazaar- Dole 4,090m.6 hours trek